compas-dev/compas/docs/userguide/basics.visualisation.rst

 Scene Context
 =============

-Depends on where the code is executed, the "scene" will detect the current visualisation context.
+Depending on where the code is executed, the "scene" will detect the current visualisation context.
 If the code is executed in the Rhino, the scene context will be automatically set as "Rhino".

 >>> from compas.scene import Scene